katrienantonio/loss-models-computer-labs/README.md

-## Loss Models Computer Labs, 2020
+## Loss Models Computer Labs, 2024

-by Katrien Antonio and Jonas Crevecoeur
+by Katrien Antonio and Jonas Crevecoeur and Jens Robben

-Course materials for the online *Loss Models Computer Labs* in December 2020.
+Course materials for the *Loss Models Computer Labs* in December 2024.

-📆 December 14 & 16, 2020 <br> ⏲ From 11 am to 1 pm <br> 📌 online
+📆 December, 2024 <br> ⏲ From 11 am to 1 pm <br> 📌 online

 Course materials will be posted in the days before the lectures.